lucaspouzac/contiperf/README.md

 You need at least Java 5 and JUnit 4.7 to use ContiPerf

-## Getting help / getting involved

-If you are stuck, found a bug, have ideas for ContiPerf or want to help, visit the [forum](http://databene.org/forum).

 ## Licence

 ContiPerf is Open Source and you can choose among the following licenses: